praneeth143a/unwraplater/README.md

 4. Choose a theme for your capsule
 5. Attach media (image or audio) (optional)
 6. Preview and create your capsule
-7. Share the link or QR code with the recipient
+7. Share the link with the recipient

 ## Technologies Used

 - HTML5, CSS3, JavaScript
 - Local Storage for client-side data persistence
-- QRCode.js for generating scannable QR codes
 - Canvas API for animations and effects
 - Web Audio API for audio visualization